Between paying for tuition, parking, textbooks, extra fees, and everything else, you also have basic living expenses to pay for as well.

 All of these costs are either brand new or somewhat new to you most likely as well, so you might not even know how to survive on a budget, let alone a college budget.

 Don’t worry, though, surviving on a college budget is possible.
+Learning how to save money in college is possible!

 Related post: How I Paid Off $40,000 In Student Loans In 7 Months